PhD in History

 The Graduate Program is designed to train students to think historically, to conduct research effectively, and to write lucidly.
 Students research and write in seminar settings as well as individually under the guidance of each student’s graduate committee.
 The program seeks to expand students’ intellectual horizons and expose students to the variety of roles played by historians in academic and public life through seminar discussions, classroom instruction, teaching assistantships, and internships.

-- M.A. degree in history or related field
+- Bachelors or Masters degree in history or related field

-- Letter of application that addresses the applicant’s areas of intended study and the applicant’s qualifications for doctoral-level work
+- Letter of intent that addresses the applicant’s areas of intended study and the applicant’s qualifications for doctoral-level work

 - Three academic letters of recommendations